On this page

 We provide a text relay service for people who are D/deaf, hearing impaired or have a speech impediment.
 You can also contact the community or crisis teams via short text messaging SMS or Next Generation Text Relay Service NGTS.

-Find out how to contact us on our contact us page.
+Find out how to contact us.

 Technical information about this website’s accessibility

-Tees, Esk and Wear Valleys NHS Foundation Trust is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+We are committed to making this website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 Compliance status